 Emergency Scenarios: In the case of emergencies, Voice Evacuation systems are programmed to deliver pre-recorded evacuation instructions or live updates.
 The system guides individuals to safety through designated evacuation routes, providing essential information during critical moments.

-These systems often integrate with fire alarm systems and other emergency management platforms to synchronize announcements with other life safety measures.
+Integration with Emergency Systems: These systems often integrate with fire alarm systems and other emergency management platforms to synchronize announcements with other life safety measures.